 It shows the protected by isolation demand supported under the safety monitor on day 1 of the 1 in 50 winter.
 It also shows total supplies available for the same day.
 It should be noted that there is additional deliverability over and above that required to meet NDM and BEIS defined priority load demand on the day.
-As these are preliminary numbers, they are likely to change.
+These numbers are based on Future Energy Scenarios (FES) 2020 as FES 2021 numbers have not been finalised yet, therefore these numbers in Table 4 are likely to change.